1. K-Beauty, J-Beauty and other Asian beauty products

 A subset of this trend is personalized nutrition (also called precision nutrition), which tailors a diet to a customer’s unique health goals.
 This could mean customized meal plans, tailored nutrition supplements, or products for specific conditions like diabetes or low energy.

-Customized meals like build-your-own bowls or salads let diners tailor their breakfast, lunch or dinner to their specific dietary need, be it high-protein, low-glycemic, etc. And according to a panel hosted by the Specialty Food Association (SFA), other opportunities for food businesses include customizable snacks, AI-powered nutrition apps and new foods and flavors with targeted health benefits.
+Customized meals like build-your-own bowls or salads let diners tailor their breakfast, lunch or dinner to their specific dietary need, be it high-protein, low-glycemic, etc. Other opportunities for food businesses include customizable snacks, AI-powered nutrition apps and new foods and flavors with targeted health benefits.